Yedomon/Bric_a_Brac/README.md

 ```

-For MSCsanc yu should have an output lin m8 [format](https://edwards.sdsu.edu/research/blast-output-8/)
+For MSCsanX  you should have an output lin m8 [format](https://edwards.sdsu.edu/research/blast-output-8/).
+An example [here](https://raw.githubusercontent.com/wyp1125/MCScanX/master/data/at.blast)

 ```